LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

 ## <a id="rdp_lib"></a>Introduction to the Data Library for Python

+**Update February 2025**: There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (Data Library version 2) available now.
+Please find more detail on [Essential Guide to the Data Libraries - Generations of Python library (EDAPI, RDP, RD, LD)](https://developers.lseg.com/en/article-catalog/article/essential-guide-to-the-data-libraries) article.

-The Refinitiv Data Library for Python provides a set of ease-of-use interfaces offering coders uniform access to the breadth and depth of financial data and services available on the Refinitiv Data Platform.
+The Data Library for Python provides a set of ease-of-use interfaces offering coders uniform access to the breadth and depth of financial data and services available on the RDP Platform.
 The API is designed to provide consistent access through multiple access channels and target both Professional Developers and Financial Coders.
 Developers can choose to access content from the desktop, through their deployed streaming services, or directly to the cloud.
-With the Refinitiv Data Library, the same Python code can be used to retrieve data regardless of which access point you choose to connect to the platform.
+With the Data Library, the same Python code can be used to retrieve data regardless of which access point you choose to connect to the platform.

 ![Figure-1](images/rdlib_image.png "Data Library Diagram")